Southeast

 After driving in from Texas, I usually stop here for a plate of fried seafood, most likely oysters.
 I like the atmosphere and the fact I don’t have to have a reservation, especially if I sit at the bar.

 The menu offers all the New Orleans classics, like a couple of gumbos, fried shrimp platters, jambalaya and more.
-The po-boys are one of my favorites though they lost their po-boy prices back in the last millienea.
+The po-boys are one of my favorites, though they lost their po-boy prices back in the last millennium.

 Cochon

-For fine dining meets Southern classics experience, Cochon in the Wharehouse District is the place to sip and sample.
-With a neon sign out front, the dining room is thoroughly modern and features a bar with a collection of southern-inspired craft cocktails along with beer in both bottles and draft.
+For a fine dining meets Southern classics experience, Cochon in the Warehouse District is the place to sip and sample.
+With a neon sign out front, the dining room is thoroughly modern and features a bar with a collection of southern-inspired craft cocktails, along with beer in both bottles and draft.
 Cochon also features an extensive wine list with a selection by the glass as well as by the bottle.

 Its menu offers classics like Rabbit and Dumplings, expertly cooked.
 Each was toasted on the top and baked through with a hint of gooey goodness where it hits the filling.
 This was not an easy task since most dumplings I’ve tried are woefully undercooked.

-The Smoked Beef Short Ribs were fork tender and flavorful.
+The Smoked Beef Short Ribs were fork-tender and flavorful.
 I sampled Cochon’s Chicken and Andouille sausage gumbo with a roux so dark it looked like pine tree bark.
-Worth noting, the gumbo was on the thinner side that elevated the low country classic into a fine dining soup.
+Worth noting, the gumbo was on the thinner side, which elevated the low country classic into a fine dining soup.

 Reservations are a must for dinner.
 If your reservation isn’t early in the evening, chances are the best desserts will be 86’d for the night.

-Located at 930 Tchoupitoulas St. in the Wharehouse District.
-Open 11 a.m. – 10 p.m. daily.
+Located at 930 Tchoupitoulas St. in the Warehouse District.
+Open 11 a.m. to 10 p.m. daily.
 Cochon was one of Anthony Bourdain’s recommendations.

 Brennan’s